 IAFPD Diploma in Psychological Coaching

 This modular Diploma in Psychological Coaching programme provides opportunities for participants to become knowledgeable about the theory, research and practice of coaching.
-Course participants can choose to demonstrate in their written and recorded coaching a psychological model of coaching depending.
+Programme Learners can choose to demonstrate in their written and recorded coaching a psychological model of coaching depending.
 The programmes provide over 100 hours of training plus a distance learning component.
 The taught work for the Diploma is usually the three certificate programmes, but one or more of these may be omitted where students can demonstrate a sufficient standard.
-In the Certificate in Psychological Coaching/Coaching Psychology module, students will be expected to be coaching coachees, clients or staff.
+In the Certificate in Psychological Coaching/Coaching Psychology module, learners will be expected to be coaching coachees, clients or staff.
 The programme includes coaching in particular forms of coaching: life/personal, performance, business, executive, stress management.

 The Diploma consists of three modular certificate programmes: